Updated: December 7, 2025

 - Known for its equality, strong labor laws, and progressive attitudes toward gender and diversity

-The Best Countries for Americans to Move to Outside of Europe
+Best Countries that Americans Can Move to Outside of Europe

 Whether you are in search of permanent residency in a new country or affordable countries to move to that will offer you a high-quality of life, there are many places outside of the European Union, too.
 Let’s take a look at the best countries for American expats around the rest of the world.